mbaumer/us_hep_funding/docs/_states/NV.md

 [Back to top](#top)
 ## NV-03 -- Rep. Susie Lee (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-03)
 ### Committees
-Susie Lee is the #14 Republican on the House Subcommittee on Higher Education and Workforce Development
+Susie Lee is the #14 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```